Day 12 – Mount Massive – Segment 10

 High Point: 14,421 ft

-There’s rain overnight, and thunder and lightning into the morning.
-When things seem to dry out, I exit the tent and sit in the crook of a large tree trunk for my breakfast of bagels, peanut butter, and honey.
+When the weather finally seem to stop, I exit the tent and sit in the crook of a large tree trunk for my breakfast of bagels, peanut butter, and honey.

 Just as I finish eating, another wave of storms blows in.
 I dive back into the shelter of my tent just in time.